hafizrauf/dc_data-integration/README.md

 1. Compile schema inference/schema + instances/Preprocessing.ipynb to get schema level information from tables.
-2. The generated TextPre1.csv can be used to produce a dense embedding matrix (X.text) using SBERT by compiling schema inference/schema only/SBERT+FastText.py
+2. The generated TextPre1.csv can be used to produce a dense embedding matrix (X.txt) using SBERT by compiling schema inference/schema only/SBERT+FastText.py
-3. We have X.text feature vector which will be used to get clustering results in SDCN by compiling.
+3. We have X.txt feature vector which will be used to get clustering results in SDCN by compiling.

    3.1.
 DC/SDCNcalcu_graph.py to generate KNN graph